MatthewBurson/Webapp-repo/README.md

 Editor/Developer:Matthew Burson

-This is my first web application for app dev 1
+This is my first web application for app/dev 1